Skip to main content

 ToBool(value)

-This function accepts a string or a boolean parameter.
-If the parameter is a boolean, it simply returns the boolean.
-If the parameter is string, it tries to parse the value and returns the corresponding boolean value.
+Accepts a string or boolean parameter.
+If the parameter is a boolean, returns the boolean.
+If the parameter is a string, parses it and returns the corresponding boolean value.

 Example